Search for great things to do

 Full Moon Nature & Forest Therapy Walk at Prairiewoods

-<p>We invite you to join the land at Prairiewoods (120 East Boyson Road in Hiawatha) and certified Nature and Forest Therapy Guide Emelia Sautter for a walk with the natural world during the beauty of a full moon.
+<p>We invite you to join the land at Prairiewoods (120 East Boyson Road in Hiawatha) and certified Nature and Forest Therapy Guide Emelia Sautter for a walk with the natural world during the power of the full moon.
 Experience Forest Therapy, a sensory-focused practice that invites us to slow down and be present with self and the natural world around us.
 According to the Association of Nature and Forest Therapy, “Forest Therapy is a practice that supports health and wellness through guided immersion in forests and other environments to promote the well-being of both people and the land.
 It is inspired by <em>shinrin yoku,</em> the Japanese practice of ‘Forest Bathing.’”
 Much research has been done on the healing and therapeutic benefits of Forest Therapy.
 Hundreds of clinical and non-clinical studies show numerous positive effects, including reductions in stress, anxiety, depression, mental fatigue, anger and pain.
 Improvements include better cognitive functioning, sleep, mood, confidence and creativity.
 Time with our nature kin also boosts our immune system, regulates blood pressure, improves relationships, increases feelings of gratitude and much more.
 Please bring a water bottle and dress for being outdoors.
 The cost is $20, and registration is required by the previous day.
-For more information or to register, contact Prairiewoods at www.Prairiewoods.org or 319-395-6700.</p> 2022-12-10 20:00:00 -06002/04/236:00 p.m.Prairiewoods Franciscan Spirituality CenterHiawatha -
+For more information or to register, contact Prairiewoods at www.Prairiewoods.org or 319-395-6700.</p> 2023-08-20 20:00:00 -05009/29/23 @ 6:00 p.m.Prairiewoods Franciscan Spirituality CenterHiawatha -

 Afternoon Nature & Forest Therapy Experience at Prairiewoods

 <p>We invite you to join the land at Prairiewoods and certified Nature and Forest Therapy Guide Emelia Sautter for a walk with the natural world.
 Experience Forest Therapy, a sensory-focused practice that invites us to slow down and be present with self and the natural world around us.
 According to the Association of Nature and Forest Therapy, “Forest Therapy is a practice that supports health and wellness through guided immersion in forests and other environments to promote the well-being of both people and the land.
 It is inspired by <em>shinrin yoku,</em> the Japanese practice of ‘Forest Bathing.’”
 Much research has been done on the healing and therapeutic benefits of Forest Therapy.
 Hundreds of clinical and non-clinical studies show numerous positive effects, including reductions in stress, anxiety, depression, mental fatigue, anger and pain.
 Improvements include better cognitive functioning, sleep, mood, confidence and creativity.
 Time with our nature kin also boosts our immune system, regulates blood pressure, improves relationships, increases feelings of gratitude and much more.
 Please bring a water bottle and dress for being outdoors.
 The cost is $15, and registration is required by the previous day.
-For more information or to register, contact Prairiewoods at www.Prairiewoods.org or 319-395-6700.</p> 2022-12-10 15:45:00 -06002/13/232:30 p.m.Prairiewoods Franciscan Spirituality CenterHiawatha -
+For more information or to register, contact Prairiewoods at www.Prairiewoods.org or 319-395-6700.</p> 2023-08-21 16:00:00 -050010/09/23 @ 2:30 p.m.Prairiewoods Franciscan Spirituality CenterHiawatha -

-<p>We invite you to join the land at Prairiewoods (120 East Boyson Road in Hiawatha) and certified Nature and Forest Therapy Guide Emelia Sautter for a walk with the natural world.
-This walk will celebrate Imbolc, or Saint Brigid’s Day, a traditional Gaelic festival marking the beginning of spring.
+<p>We invite you to join the land at Prairiewoods (120 East Boyson Road in Hiawatha) and certified Nature and Forest Therapy Guide Emelia Sautter for a walk with the natural world during the beauty of fall.
 Experience Forest Therapy, a sensory-focused practice that invites us to slow down and be present with self and the natural world around us.
 According to the Association of Nature and Forest Therapy, “Forest Therapy is a practice that supports health and wellness through guided immersion in forests and other environments to promote the well-being of both people and the land.
 It is inspired by <em>shinrin yoku,</em> the Japanese practice of ‘Forest Bathing.’”
 Much research has been done on the healing and therapeutic benefits of Forest Therapy.
 Hundreds of clinical and non-clinical studies show numerous positive effects, including reductions in stress, anxiety, depression, mental fatigue, anger and pain.
 Improvements include better cognitive functioning, sleep, mood, confidence and creativity.
 Time with our nature kin also boosts our immune system, regulates blood pressure, improves relationships, increases feelings of gratitude and much more.
 Please bring a water bottle and dress for being outdoors.
 The cost is $20, and registration is required by the previous day.
-For more information or to register, contact Prairiewoods at www.Prairiewoods.org or 319-395-6700.</p> 2022-12-10 14:30:00 -06002/02/231:00 p.m.Prairiewoods Franciscan Spirituality CenterHiawatha -
+For more information or to register, contact Prairiewoods at www.Prairiewoods.org or 319-395-6700.</p> 2023-08-21 20:00:00 -050010/19/23 @ 6:00 p.m.Prairiewoods Franciscan Spirituality CenterHiawatha -

 Art & Write Night

-<h5><a href="https://pentacrestmuseums.uiowa.edu/art-write-night">Join the long, rich, historical tradition of artists creating in our spaces.</a></h5><p><br></p><p>Professional, aspiring, and amateur artists alike, <strong><em>make our museum your muse</em></strong>.
-The return of this popular program series welcomes guests into the Museum of Natural History's magical gallery spaces after-hours to work on sketching or writing projects with other campus and community artists.</p><p>Tell a friend, grab a notebook, and join us on the <strong>first Friday of each month</strong>.
-We'll provide a new inspo prompt for each session and will sometimes move about the Museum but we'll always <strong>start in the Hageboeck Hall of Birds (Bird Hall) on the 3rd Floor of Macbride Hall</strong>.
-Join anytime between 6-8pm and feel free to participate in a themed creation challenge or work on your own project with our exhibits as inspiration.
-We'll save the last 15-30 minutes of each session to share what we've been working on, connecting with others (optional, of course!).</p><hr><p>Please note, the Museum is typically closed during this time meaning the main entrance to Iowa Hall (atop the large staircase outside on the east side of Macbride Hall) will be closed and locked.
-All other building doors will be open, offering access to the Ground Floor of Macbride Hall.
-Bird Hall is located on the 3rd Floor of Macbride Hall and can be reached by stairs or by taking the elevator to the 3rd Floor and crossing the auditorium to the north side of the building. </p><p><a href="https://events.uiowa.edu/event/drupal/85796">VIEW ON EVENT CALENDAR</a></p><p><em>Individuals with disabilities are encouraged to attend all University of Iowa–sponsored events.
-If you are a person with a disability who requires a reasonable accommodation in order to participate in this program, please contact Carolina Kaufman in advance at <a href="tel:319-467-3130">319-467-3130</a> or <a href="mailto:carolina-kaufman@uiowa.edu">carolina-kaufman@uiowa.edu</a>.</em></p> 2023-02-03 20:00:00 -06002/03/236:00 p.m.University of Iowa Museum of Natural HistoryIowa City -
+<p>Make our museum your muse!
+Tell a friend, grab a notebook, and join us on the <strong>first Friday of each month</strong>.
+We'll provide a new inspo prompt for each session and will sometimes move about the Museum but we'll always <strong>start in the Hageboeck Hall of Birds (Bird Hall) on the third Floor of Macbride Hall</strong>.
+Join anytime between 6-8 p.m. and feel free to participate in a themed creation challenge or work on your own project with our exhibits as inspiration.
+We'll save the last 15-30 minutes of each session to share what we've been working on, connecting with others (optional, of course!).</p> 2023-09-06 20:00:00 -050011/03/23 @ 6:00 p.m.University of Iowa Museum of Natural HistoryIowa City -

 Art & Write Night

-<h5><a href="https://pentacrestmuseums.uiowa.edu/art-write-night">Join the long, rich, historical tradition of artists creating in our spaces.</a></h5><p><br></p><p>Professional, aspiring, and amateur artists alike, <strong><em>make our museum your muse</em></strong>.
-The return of this popular program series welcomes guests into the Museum of Natural History's magical gallery spaces after-hours to work on sketching or writing projects with other campus and community artists.</p><p>Tell a friend, grab a notebook, and join us on the <strong>first Friday of each month</strong>.
-We'll provide a new inspo prompt for each session and will sometimes move about the Museum but we'll always <strong>start in the Hageboeck Hall of Birds (Bird Hall) on the 3rd Floor of Macbride Hall</strong>.
-Join anytime between 6-8pm and feel free to participate in a themed creation challenge or work on your own project with our exhibits as inspiration.
-We'll save the last 15-30 minutes of each session to share what we've been working on, connecting with others (optional, of course!).</p><hr><p>Please note, the Museum is typically closed during this time meaning the main entrance to Iowa Hall (atop the large staircase outside on the east side of Macbride Hall) will be closed and locked.
-All other building doors will be open, offering access to the Ground Floor of Macbride Hall.
-Bird Hall is located on the 3rd Floor of Macbride Hall and can be reached by stairs or by taking the elevator to the 3rd Floor and crossing the auditorium to the north side of the building. </p><p><a href="https://events.uiowa.edu/event/drupal/85796">VIEW ON EVENT CALENDAR</a></p><p><em>Individuals with disabilities are encouraged to attend all University of Iowa–sponsored events.
-If you are a person with a disability who requires a reasonable accommodation in order to participate in this program, please contact Carolina Kaufman in advance at <a href="tel:319-467-3130">319-467-3130</a> or <a href="mailto:carolina-kaufman@uiowa.edu">carolina-kaufman@uiowa.edu</a>.</em></p> 2023-03-03 20:00:00 -06003/03/236:00 p.m.University of Iowa Museum of Natural HistoryIowa City -
+<p>Make our museum your muse!
+Tell a friend, grab a notebook, and join us on the <strong>first Friday of each month</strong>.
+We'll provide a new inspo prompt for each session and will sometimes move about the Museum but we'll always <strong>start in the Hageboeck Hall of Birds (Bird Hall) on the third Floor of Macbride Hall</strong>.
+Join anytime between 6-8 p.m. and feel free to participate in a themed creation challenge or work on your own project with our exhibits as inspiration.
+We'll save the last 15-30 minutes of each session to share what we've been working on, connecting with others (optional, of course!).</p> 2023-09-06 20:00:00 -050012/01/23 @ 6:00 p.m.University of Iowa Museum of Natural HistoryIowa City -